 How to Fertilize Beets

-Proper soil pH must exist in soil in order for efficient nutrient uptake.
+Proper soil pH must exist in the soil in order for efficient nutrient uptake.
 Beets need a soil pH of 6.0 to 6.8 for optimum growth.
 The plants can tolerate a slighter higher pH, but no more than 7.0. is preferable.
 Perform a soil test to determine the status of pH levels prior to planting and tweak as necessary.

 Special Beet Feeding Instructions